-Up early with a heavy head, we board the huge train that had come from London again, in an irritating drizzle, to travel the one final stop down to the end of the country at Penzance to pick-up a rental car.
+Up early with a heavy head, we board the huge train that had arrived from London again, in an irritating drizzle, to travel the one final stop down to the end of the country at Penzance to pick-up a rental car.

-As I am an appalling driver, nervous and myopic, the keys are handed to Passepartout.
-After a frustratingly long time being talked to about everything and, particularly, nothing by the genial West Country lady behind the desk (“I liked it.
-It’s like the slow way of life on the islands in Greece”) we set off.
-Passepartout taking her very first roundabout the wrong way.
+But only after a frustratingly long time being talked to about everything and, particularly, nothing by the genial West Country lady behind the desk (“I liked it,” says Passepartout.
+“It’s like the slow way of life on the islands in Greece.”) we set off.

 After several other heart-in-mouth moments as she grapples with the driving on the left concept, and with probably a score of old men in leather driving gloves and checked flat caps left behind us, driven into ditches, we reach Land’s End.

 It is a fairly depressing place and not helped by the angled rain now driving into our faces.

 The rain relents long enough to pose for pictures under the end of the country sign.

 We eye the tacky kids’ entertainments (“4D!”) and takeaway cafeterias with suspicion.
 But here we are, and, obviously, there’s only one possible place to go from here.
 As the sign tells us, John o’Groats is 874 miles away.